-Fixed interest securities, also known as bonds, can offer a more predictable income for investors when compared to riskier asset classes, such as equities, and help to bring an important element of diversification to your investment portfolio.
+Fixed income securities, also known as bonds, potentially offer a more predictable income for investors when compared to riskier asset classes, such as equities, and could help to bring an important element of diversification to your investment portfolio.

-Investing in commercial property can generate income and capital growth as part of a balanced investment portfolio.
+Investing in commercial property has the potential to generate income and capital growth as part of a balanced investment portfolio.